Travis Simpson

-Travis Simpson (born November 19, 1963) is an American former professional football center who played one season in the National Football League (NFL) for the Green Bay Packers.
+Travis Simpson (born November 19, 1963) is an American former professional football player who was a center for one season with the Green Bay Packers of the National Football League (NFL).
 He played college football for the Oklahoma Sooners.
 Also a member of the Indianapolis Colts and Miami Dolphins, he spent a total of three years in the NFL although he only saw playing time in one.

 Biography

 Simpson was born on November 19, 1963, in Norman, Oklahoma.
 He grew up an Oklahoma Sooners fan, having "first pulled on a Sooner football helmet" at age seven, after receiving one from Oklahoma assistant coach Warren Harper.
 He attended Norman High School and was the school's fourth alumnus to play in the NFL.
 At Norman, he played football and was a multi-year starter at both center and linebacker, being an All-State performer.
 He signed to play college football for the Oklahoma Sooners.